NinjaBearStudioTech/Documentation/Writerside/topics/inventory/equipment_system/inv_equipment_management.md

 >
 > Keep your Attachment Finders **stateless** and **fast**, as they may be called during animation events or frequent updates.
 {style="note"}

+### Component Destruction
+When the Equipment Manager component reaches its `EndPlay` lifecycle function, which usually means that the owner was destroyed, any equipment presence active equipment instances will be destroyed.